Melania Trump Sees The President As A ‘Father Figure,’ Per New Book

 Golden Handcuffs isn’t the first place that such a claim was made.
 In fact, the first comparison came from Melania herself.
 In an April 2016 interview with GQ, Melania said, “They’re both hardworking.
 They’re both very smart and very capable.
 They grew up in totally different environments, but they have the same values, they have the same tradition.
 I myself am similar to my husband.
 Do you understand what I mean?
 So is my dad; he is a family man, he has tradition, he was hardworking.
 So is my husband.”

 Burleigh also suggests that beyond the similarities to her father, Trump gave her the security that she desired.
-Her modeling career skyrocketed and she lived a life surrounded by luxury, there was only one demand that was made of her to maintain the lifestyle.
+Her modeling career skyrocketed and she lived a life surrounded by luxury, and there was only one demand that was made of her to maintain the lifestyle.

 Burleigh writes, “There was a role to play… Melania would play sex kitten Slovenian.”